xavysp/DexiNed/README.md

 BIPED (Barcelona Images for Perceptual Edge Detection): This dataset is collected and annotated in the edge level for this work.
 See more details and download [here](https://xavysp.github.io/MBIPED/)

-## Dataset used for Testing
+## Datasets used for Testing

-Edge detection dataset
+Edge detection datasets
 * [BIPED](https://xavysp.github.io/MBIPED/) and [MDBD](http://serre-lab.clps.brown.edu/resource/multicue/)

 Non-edge detection datasets